ABitOfSquad/squadbot/README.md

 #### What is Squadbot?

-Squadbot is an advanced plugin API, written for chat bots.
-With the ability to write your own protocols and plugin, you can make the bot you want fairly easy.
-And if you aren't a programmer, you can still setup squadbot fairly easy.
-With our own package manager (soon te be introduced and online), you can add different protocols and plugins with a single command.
-But the core of squadbot can be used for much more than only chat bots.
-We are working on a secure plugin system, and with slight modificiations, squadbot can be used for everything that requires plugin management.
-There have been ideas around in the team about a siri-like home assistent, and even a flexible home security system, that could been made possible with small modifications to the protocol.
-For any questions, feel free to e-mail us at ```abitofsquad@nickforall.nl``` and we will be happy to answer all your questions. **Happy Coding!**
+Squadbot is an advanced plugin API written for chat bots.
+With the ability to write your own protocols and plugins, you can fairly easily augment the bot in whatever way best suits you.
+And if you aren't a programmer, Squadbot is a piece of cake to install and set up.
+With our own package manager (soon to be introduced), you can add different protocols and plugins with a single command.
+But the core of Squadbot can be used for much more than only chat bots.
+We are working on a secure plugin system so that with slight modifications, Squadbot can be used for everything that requires plugin management.
+There have been ideas popping up in the team about a Siri-like home assistant, and even a flexible home security system that could be made possible with small modifications to the protocol.
+For any questions, feel free to e-mail us at [abitofsquad@nickforall.nl](mailto:abitofsquad@nickforall.nl) and we will be happy to answer all your questions. **Happy Coding!**

 #### Settings.json
 Squadbot requires a ```settings.json``` file in its root directory (the same as ```index.js```) in order to work.
-The object within the file must have the following properties, in order for the bot to work.
-Protocols also have their own settings, these will be downloaded when installing a new protocol:
+The object within the file must have the following properties in order for the bot to work:
 ```json
 {
     "debug" : true,